The following transcription is from a series of recordings my father made in the early 1990s:

 Courtesy of Gladys Nelson

 My Aunt Dick remembered Anita Bondurant sleeping with her when she stayed with them.
 She was several years younger than my Aunt Dick.
 Anita later married an Oliphant who died just a few years after they were married.
-She is still living and is the nursing home up at Harrisonburg.
+She is still living and is in the nursing home up at Harrisonburg.

 My oldest son, who was the great grandson of Grandpa and Grandma Steele, married Mr. Jesse Beasley’s great niece.
 Mr. Charles Mackey’s wife was a sister to Mr. Jesse Beasley.
 Isn't it something how the circle comes back around?